Monica-Ramos/Kickstarter_Analysis/README.md

 Eventhough the dataset used is quite large there are not as many campaigns with

 - What are some other possible tables and/or graphs that we could create?
+In order to present a more complete analysis to our client, we could create new tables to analyze different relationships:
+* relationship between outcomes based on the country it was launched- this could help Louise decide the best place to launch her campaing
+* relationship between outcomes and the backers involved- does having more backers garantee more successful campains
+* relationship between categories and the average donation- which category has the highest average donation, and how well position is the category of theater ranked
+* relationship between the time it took for the campaigns to fully fund themself and the amount of money raised- does campaings that took longer time raised more money